FLOOR TILE BUYING GUIDE

 Clean and level out your subfloor: This will give you a good foundation for a successful project.

 Preparing a wood subfloor: Measure and cut a cement backer board to fit the room, then adhere it to the subfloor with thinset.
-Screw the backer board into the subfloor, and reinforce any seams with with glass fiber tape.
+Screw the backer board into the subfloor, and reinforce the seams with glass fiber tape.
 Finally, cover the tape with thinset and let it dry completely before moving on to the next step.

 Unbox and mix up your tile: Minor color variations between manufactured batches can be more noticeable if you install tile box by box.